lilcodehacker/my-scripts/README.md

 **Prerequisites:** qapt

 # Uninstall.SH
-This is a template for install.sh it goes in the game directory and you run it to uninstall the PICO-8 game **Prerequisites:** none
+This is a template for install.sh it goes in the game directory, and you run it to uninstall the PICO-8 game **Prerequisites:** none

+# Reverse dictionary
+This is my first Python script.
+It gives you a definition, and you have to guess the word **Prerequisites:** python3 random_word wordhoard (both of the latter are python libraries)